tlamedia/gtm-kit/readme.txt

 = 1.X =

 Enhancements:
+* Add option to include customer data from Easy Digital Downloads on the purchase event.
 * Added the filter 'gtmkit_datalayer_script', which allows you to filter the datalayer script.
 * Added the constant 'GTMKIT_EDD_DEBUG_TRACK_PURCHASE', which allows users of Easy Digital Downloads to force tracking of purchase event on every page refresh for debugging.